 How might you conduct this?

-By spinning up a landing page or website, you can create a great opportunity to present some of the more basic information around the product, while requesting email addresses from users to keep them in the loop.
+By spinning up a landing page or website, using, for example, a one-page website builder, you can create a great opportunity to present some of the more basic information around the product, while requesting email addresses from users to keep them in the loop.

 This requires users to consider if they’re truly interested — based on whether they’re willing to receive emails and updates as the product progresses.
 This also provides you with a set of beta-testers and users who may be more likely to engage in longer term testing and validation down the road.

 Another opportunity to utilize this technique is when a product moves from being a free tool to one that is paid.
 How might companies determine if users are actually interested and invested enough to start paying for tools?
 They start out by asking a simple question: “Would you swipe your card today?”

 There are lots of aspects and considerations to be made in the world of pricing, but before any of those decisions can be made or numbers can be hashed out, the concept of paying for the product has to be validated.